-The AP Sacrum projection is part of the sacroiliac series which includes an oblique projection (PA/AP) of the joint on both sides.
+The AP sacrum projection is part of the sacroiliac series that includes an oblique projection (PA/AP) of the joint on both sides.
 Although usually taken as an AP projection it can also be taken PA with a reverse caudal central ray angulation of 30° to 35° when patients cannot assume supine position 1.

 - patient positioned supine on the imaging table with legs extended

 - patient’s shoulders and anterior superior iliac spine are at equal distances from the imaging table to prevent rotation

 - central ray midline 5 cm below the level of the anterior superior iliac spine (4 cm above the symphysis pubis)

 - central ray with cephalad angle of 30° (male) to 35° (female)

 - superiorly and inferiorly to include the entire sacrum

 - 18 cm x 24 cm